22. What can we learn from the archaeological excavation at Waipoua Stone Settlement, in the Waipoua Kauri Forest?

 Similar stone structures exist outside the Waipoua Forest area, both to the north and south, though these are in a more degraded state.
 In total, the structures consist of stacked stone walls, compounds, collapsed stone beehive houses, hearths, large altar structures, incised obelisks, stone-lined waterways, standing stone circles, and overland marker systems (comprising mounds, cairns, and sighting pits).

 These structures could have served a variety of purposes, including as boundary markers, retainer walls, ceremonial shrines or altars, or foundations for wooden structures.
+Were these constructed by New Zealand's first settlers?

 It’s logical to assume that the stone structures were built before the forest became established, as they would have been constructed across a wide area of land that was not yet forested.
 In other words, the stones were likely used for their intended purpose, such as marking garden plots, and eventually fell into disuse before the regenerative forest took over.